RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 .. note:: You should not use a job array to submit tasks with very short run times,
           e.g. much less than an hour.
-Tasks with run times of only a few minutes should be grouped into longer jobs using GLOST, GNU Parallel, or a shell loop inside of a job (see the :ref:`array short tasks`).
+Tasks with run times of only a few minutes should be grouped into longer jobs using GLOST, GNU Parallel, or a shell loop inside of a job.
+Please see :ref:`array short tasks`.

 Please see in-depth `Slurm Array Jobs <https://slurm.schedmd.com/job_array.html>`_ documentation.